govnorGusto/baby_monitor_iot_project/README.md

 ID: gh222mp

 ## Overview
 This project is how you go about to make a simple "real-time" baby monitor.
 It measures 2 different temperatures, humidity and has sound detection (for the screams).
-It dsplays current values as well as monitoring if the sound i high over time.
+It displays current values as well as monitoring if the sound i high over time.
 This is a beginners to intermediate project and the estimated time needed to complete this project following this tutorial is 3-4 hours.

 ## Objective
 The purpose of this project is to be able to monitor your baby when its sleeping in a stroller.
 This will be done by using two different temperature sensor (outside temp and the temp close to the baby), humidity and sound detection in real-time, (this also monitors if a high sound is detected over time, so we could rule out a sudden sound).